determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

  Basic Requirements
 ********************

-Deploying Determined with Slurm/PBS has the following requirements.
+Deploying the Determined HPC Launcher on Slurm/PBS has the following requirements.

--  The login node, admin node, and compute nodes must be configured with Ubuntu 20.04 or later, CentOS 7 or later, or SLES 15 or later.
+-  The login node, admin node, and compute nodes must be configured with a Linux distro compatible with any of the following minimum distro versions: Red Hat® Enterprise Linux® 8, SUSE Linux Enterprise Server 15, CentOS 7, Rocky Linux 8, Ubuntu 20.04.
+Additional minimum distro version dependencies may be required by your choice of Slurm/PBS version and container runtime.

    -  User and group configuration must be consistent across all nodes of the HPC cluster
    -  All nodes must be able to resolve the hostnames of all other nodes in the HPC cluster